cloud66/igor-bot/README.md

 #### Register

-Now you can invite your bot to any slack channels from your team you want : `/invite @bot_name` Once you have invited igor-bot to your chat you may try any command (such as `igor list`) so that he will answer by inviting you to log in your Cloud 66 accout.
-Register with your Cloud 66 account and use the token to register through Slack.
+Once you have filled the registration page you can invite your bot to any slack channels from your team you want : `/invite @bot-name`.

-Here is the register command :

-`igor register -c token`

-Igor is now operationnal.
+Now that your bot has been invited to your chat you may try any command (such as `bot-name list`).

+#### Deregister

+You may want to remove your bot, if so you just have to go to the registration page from the `Browse` of your ChatOps container and then clic on deregister.
+You will need to redeploy the stack for this to take effect.

 ### Developing RoboChat:
 __________________________________________________________________

-`To complete`
-…… If you wish to work on the Igor project itself………..
+If you wish to work on the project itself, don't worry ChatOps is open source!

 ### Documentation: